raghav710/docs/guides/basics/services.md

 node app.js
 ```

-We will see how the event handlers are logging the information of created and deleted message like this:
+We will see the event handlers logging the information of created and deleted message as below:

 ```
 Created a new message { id: 1, text: 'First message' }